 - Do make sure you’re trialing the full product, not something that has restricted features.
 And make sure you take the time to actually try and implement a part of your solution with the product (don’t just ‘play around’ with it), so you can really see how it works.

 - Do ask for a prolonged trial period if you need.
 Good vendors should work with you to help achieve your goals and help you understand the product and its capabilities.
-Putting more of your effort into a full evaluation might use up some resource now, but will pay off over the long term.
+Putting more effort into a full evaluation might use up some resource now, but will pay off over the long term.

 - Do be realistic about your resources and capabilities.
 Weed out vendors whose services would leave your team or organization overextended or unable to cope.